luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 using a common.yaml to provide all things required in OpenShift for Rook operator.
 Then, we can create operator Rook.io.
 It will create:
 * one rook-ceph-operator pod in the newly created rook-ceph project/namespace
-* plus 2 pods per Openshift worker node: 1 rook-ceph-agent + 1 rook-discoverer.
+* plus 2 pods per Openshift worker node: 1 rook-ceph-agent + 1 rook-discover.

 In total there will be 7 pods running, because we have 3 worker nodes.